AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_1/README.md

 All the "*.viral_species_rep.id90.bam" files from the Step 4 were placed into a new folder.
 Filter bam files by scaffold names of viral species representative genomes.

 A custom Python 3 script "filter_bam_by_reference.py" was used to filter bam.
-Note that this script should be run under conda env "python_scripts_env_Jan2022.yml".
+Note that this script should be run under conda env "python_scripts_env_Jan2022.yml" (requirement: pysam>=0.16).
 Both the script and yml file were provided here.

 [script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step5.filter_bam_files.pl